cdevshub/afero-devdocs/docs/Lesson3.md

 ## The Steps

-1. Download and install afLib for Arduino:
+**1. Download and install afLib for Arduino:**

-   1. You can obtain afLib by going to http://github.com/aferodeveloper/afLib.
+- You can obtain afLib by going to http://github.com/aferodeveloper/afLib.
-   2. Follow your [IDE instructions](https://www.arduino.cc/en/Guide/Libraries) on how to install the library.
+- Follow your [IDE instructions](https://www.arduino.cc/en/Guide/Libraries) on how to install the library.

-   3. afLib contains an Examples directory.
+- afLib contains an Examples directory.
 In this directory, you’ll find an Arduino sketch as well as a directory containing an Afero device Profile that can be published to your Modulo.

-   4. The examples live in your Documents directory under Arduino/libraries/afLib/examples/.
+- The examples live in your Documents directory under Arduino/libraries/afLib/examples/.

-2. If you haven’t already done so, register your Afero development board to your account by scanning the QR code on your dev board using the Afero mobile app.
+**2. Register your Afero development board to your account, if you haven’t already done so.**<br>Do this by scanning the QR code on your dev board using the Afero mobile app.

-3. Load the afBlink Profile in Afero Profile Editor:
+**3. Load the afBlink Profile in Afero Profile Editor:**

-   1. From the Profile Editor start page, select the OPEN button.
+- From the Profile Editor start page, select the OPEN button.

-   2. In the Open dialog, navigate to Arduino/libraries/afLib/examples/afBlink/profile/
+- In the Open dialog, navigate to Arduino/libraries/afLib/examples/afBlink/profile/

-   3. Open the device Profile directory that is appropriate for your developer device.
+- Open the device Profile directory that is appropriate for your developer device.

-4. From the Afero mobile app, make sure your developer device is connected.
+**4. From the Afero mobile app, make sure your developer device is connected.**

-5. Go to the PUBLISH tab in the Afero Profile Editor and check that your device is online and selected.
+**5. Go to the PUBLISH tab in the Afero Profile Editor and check that your device is online and selected.**

-6. Click PUBLISH.
-The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.
+**6. Click PUBLISH.**<br>The Profile will be uploaded over-the-air and in about a minute you should see the UI on your smartphone update to the new Profile UI.

-7. Now that the developer device is all set, let’s update the Arduino:
+**7. Now that the developer device is all set, let’s update the Arduino:**

-   1. Open the Arduino IDE and from the File menu, select EXAMPLES > AFLIB > AFBLINK.
+- Open the Arduino IDE and from the File menu, select EXAMPLES > AFLIB > AFBLINK.

-   2. Make sure the BOARD and PORT are set correctly in the Tools menu.
+- Make sure the BOARD and PORT are set correctly in the Tools menu.

-   3. With the afBlink sketch open, select UPLOAD from the Sketch menu.
+- With the afBlink sketch open, select UPLOAD from the Sketch menu.

-   4. Once the sketch has uploaded, open the Serial Monitor to see output from the example.
+- Once the sketch has uploaded, open the Serial Monitor to see output from the example.

-8. Open the Afero mobile app and have some fun controlling your LED!
-The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.
+**8. Open the Afero mobile app and have some fun controlling your LED!**<br>The uppermost control, labeled “Blink”, lets you start and stop blinking; the lower control, labeled “LED”, displays the state of the module LED in real-time.

 ## How It Works